Coldcard/firmware/docs/security-model.md

 of the True PIN is **not** used as the Kill Key.
 Missing a step would unintentionally wipe the seed.

+For the COLDCARD Q, the same feature exists: any letter may be specified but numbers are not supported.
+This change allows the "kill button" to be active through-out the entire login process.
+It can be even be pressed while the nickname is shown, and at any point during the PIN entry.

 ### SPI Serial Flash Removed

 The Mk3 and earlier had a dedicated, external chip to hold settings and the PSBT during operation.
-Mk4 does not have that chip.
+Mk4 and later, do not have that chip.
 The settings now reside inside the main MCU, increasing security.
 Settings are still AES-encrypted as before.

 The separate settings chip could be blanked externally or even removed/replaced.
 This possibility might enable getting around